jimhigson/oboe.js/README.md

 `person..email` email addresses anywhere as descendent of a person object
 `$person..email` any person in the json stream with an email address
 `*` every object, string, number etc found in the json stream
-`!` the root object (fired when the whole json is available, like JSON.parse())
+`!` the root object (fired when the whole response is available, like JSON.parse())

 ## Getting the most from oboe

 Asynchronous parsing is better if the data is written out progressively from the server side (think [node](http://nodejs.org/) or [Netty](http://netty.io/)) because we're sending and parsing everything at the earliest possible opportunity.
-If you can, send small bits of the json as soon as it is ready instead of waiting before everything is ready to start sending.
+If you can, send small bits of the output asynchronously as soon as it is ready instead of waiting before everything is ready to start sending.

 # Browser support